Chapter 13, Title 11, United States Code: Disadvantages

-The disadvantage of filing for personal bankruptcy is that, under the Fair Credit Reporting Act, a record of this stays on the individual's credit report for up to 7 years (up to 10 years for Chapter 7).
-But it is possible to obtain new debt or credit (credit cards, auto, or consumer loans) after 12–24 months, and a new FHA mortgage loan 25 months after discharge and Fannie Mae and Freddie Mac loan after 36 months.
-But during the pendency of a Chapter 13 case, the debtor is not permitted to obtain additional credit without the permission of the bankruptcy court.
-Moreover, creditors may not be willing to risk lending money to such an individual.
-However, this disadvantage is not unique to Chapter 13; it may also apply to individuals currently in a Chapter 11 case, Chapter 12 case or those who are in or have recently been in a Chapter 7 case.
+The disadvantage of filing for personal bankruptcy is that, under the Fair Credit Reporting Act, a record of this stays on the individual's credit report for up to 7 years (up to 10 years for Chapter 7); still, it is possible to obtain new debt or credit (cards, auto, or consumer loans) after only 12–24 months, and a new FHA mortgage loan just 25 months after discharge, and Fannie Mae and Freddie Mac loans after 36 months.
+However, during the pendency of a Chapter 13 case, the debtor is not permitted to obtain additional credit without the permission of the bankruptcy court.
+Moreover, creditors may not even be willing to risk lending money to such an individual, regardless of their legal ability to make a request.
+However, this disadvantage is not unique to Chapter 13; it may also apply to individuals currently in a Chapter 11 or Chapter 12 case or those who are in (or have recently been in) a Chapter 7 case.